szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``OpenGL hardware acceleration``: WebEngine / Chromium rendering engine only.
 Default: True.

 * ``Use proxy``: Enable this option to use a proxy for connections to APIs.
-Default: True.
+Default: False.

 * ``Proxy address``: Optional proxy for API SDKs, e.g. http://proxy.example.com or socks5://user:pass@host:port.

 * ``Memory Limit``: Renderer memory limit; set to 0 to disable.
 If > 0, the app will try to free memory after the limit is reached.
 Accepted formats: 3.5GB, 2GB, 2048MB, 1_000_000.
 Minimum: 2GB.
-Default: 2GB.
+Default: 2.5GB.

 **API Keys**